 Prince Harry and Meghan Markle announce they will refuse to talk to four UK newspapers groups

+Prince Harry and Meghan Markle’s letter to newspaper editors saying they will ‘no longer engage’ with the UK’s most popular titles is censorship, the Society of Editors has said.

+Executive director Ian Murray said the statement was ‘sadly a clear attempt to undermine certain sections of the UK media who often ask uncomfortable questions’.

-Royal watchers today condemned the Duke and Duchess of Sussex’s ‘narcissistic’ decision to have ‘zero engagement’ with four British newspaper groups.
+Royal watchers also condemned the Duke and Duchess of Sussex’s ‘narcissistic’ decision to have ‘zero engagement’ with the four British newspaper groups.

+The Queen’s former press spokesmen Dickie Arbiter said the couple were ‘wrong’ and Prince Charles’s biographer Tom Bower said they ‘have become their own worst enemies’.

-Piers Morgan and the BBC’s Andrew Neil were among a host of commentators to criticise the couple’s policy with the organisations.
+Earlier Piers Morgan and the BBC’s Andrew Neil were among the host of commentators to lay into the pair’s new policy.

+The LA-based Sussexes released the letter to four newspaper groups last night detailing how their self-imposed ban is a refusal to ‘offer themselves up’.

+Their message was sent from an official Sussex Royal email, despite the couple promising to drop the brand and change to Archewell.

 Harry and Meghan are seen in LA last week delivering meals to needy residents during the coronavirus lockdown